brianparkerin/Microsoft-Home/README.md

 This is a simple template project to learn code...

+The idea & goals about this project s learn more about code n' sharing eknowledge with the rest of commmunity.

 Please Note: This Mockup is obtaing follow step by step The Travys Media Tutorial by his YouTube Channel.